Skip to content

 Python has multiple ways to work with strings, and many of the string-values given in the AutoBernese configuration files have content that requires soe knowldge about Python's Template strings.
 In addition, the format of these strings may clash with the YAML syntax, so a few potential problems and solutions are shown below.

-Difference between Template strings and f string syntax
+Caveats on difference between Template strings and f string syntax

 This example shows the difference in Python syntax between two Python-string types: